-The robbery and what happened afterwards sounds like it’s a plot straight out of a film.
+The robbery and what happened afterwards sounds like a plot straight out of a film.
 Fact can be stranger than fiction though, and that is certainly true in this particular case.
 It proved too much of an opportunity to pass up on, and so in 1967, production began in the UK on a film based upon the robbery.
 It was a rather fictionalised account and peoples names were changed etc, and it didn’t end quite how the real life event did either.

 The film was directed by Peter Yates (who would go on to great fame as the director of Bullitt) and it was produced by Stanley Baker and Michael Deeley.
 Baker would also star as the leader of the gang aiming to rob the Royal Mail train of its cash.
 The films electrifying score was by Johnny Keating, and his music adds so much atmosphere to the film.

 Robbery is a tense, gripping and gritty flick.
 It has you on the edge of your seat throughout and I think it has a very realistic look to it.
 I also like how the Police are not shown as idiots or the enemy here, as is so often the case in films mainly focusing on the criminals side of a story like this.

 Also we don’t really (well I didn’t anyway)feel like we should be fully on the side of either the Police, or of the criminals.
 The depiction of what both sides did and went through is well balanced I think.
 We can envy at the audacity of the plan, and the fact that it works, but we never forget that these men are criminals who have done some nasty things, nor that the Police have to do their job and get them.